 Nowhere in the natural history of animals have they plunked down in a grain field to eat pounds of concentrates every single day.
 This is not only costly, but also, in my opinion, detrimental to the long term health of my herd.

 Only milking does get grain and only as much as they can eat while they’re being milked.
-The grain they eat is a mix we mix up ourselves that consists of 2 parts lentils, 1 part whole barley, 1 part whole oats and 1 part black oil sunflower seeds.
-We’re experimenting with fermented feeds this year (2017) and I hope to try using the same mix, only fermented, for does on the stand.
+The grain they eat is a mix we mix up ourselves that consists of 2 parts field peas, 1 part whole barley, 1 part whole oats and 1 part black oil sunflower seeds.
+This changes based on our supply but that’s the general mix we aim for.

 Minerals are a critical element to having a healthy herd.
-We feed Redmond Naturals-90 with added selenium and also Sweetlix loose minerals.
+We feed New Country Organics goat mineral, Redmond-90 and Thorvin kelp.
 These are available free choice in multiple feeders.
-When funds allow, we include kelp mixed with herbal dewormer – I hope to move to doing this free choice year round this year.

 Twice a year, in July and January, we copper bolus and administer Bo-Se shots.
 We are deficient in both copper and selenium in our area, and these supplements make a big difference in overall health, reproductive health and parasite resistance.